-Lucie Parker, who works on the Extreme Dialogue project, gives advice on how to spot the signs that your child could be vulnerable to far-right extremism and what to do to protect them.
+Lucie Parker from the Extreme Dialogue project gives advice on how to spot the signs that your child could be vulnerable to far-right extremism

-The success of far-right groups in winning the hearts and minds of young people has seen a 74% increase in far-right referrals to the government’s anti-radicalisation programme, ‘Channel’, in the past year.
+The success of far-right groups in winning the hearts and minds of young people saw a 74% increase in far-right referrals to the government’s anti-radicalisation programme, Channel in 12 months.
 About 292 cases involved under-18s.

 There has also been an increase in the number of reported racist incidents in schools in recent years, accompanying widespread misconceptions around immigration and minorities.